• ECTS

 • Mathematical morphology

-• Convolution kernels, interpolation kernels: discrete representation of transformation defined in the continuous domain.
+• Convolution kernels, interpolation kernels: discrete representation of transformations defined in the continuous domain.

 • Image derivation.